Access4all/adg/pages/examples/headings/handling/README.md

 NVDA's "Elements List" displays a page's heading outline in a tree view.
 To open it:

 - First make sure you are in browse mode.
-    - If unclear to you, see [Screen reader interaction modes](/knowledge/desktop-screen-readers/interaction-modes){.page}.
+    - If unclear to you, see [Screen readers' browse and focus modes](/knowledge/desktop-screen-readers/browse-focus-modes){.page}.
 - Press `Alt + H` to select the "Headings" area.

 ![NVDA's "Elements List" dialog](_media/nvdas-elements-list-dialog.png){.image}